websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md

 ## Selecting a Search Engine Vendor and Version

 Elasticsearch is the recommended search engine for search and indexing with Liferay.
-Solr is deprecated and has [limitations](./solr/solr-limitations.md).
+Solr is planned for deprecation and has [limitations](./solr/solr-limitations.md).

 ```important::
    Always refer to the `compatibility matrix <https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.3+Compatibility+Matrix.pdf>`_ to find the exact versions supported.